Utah Sports Betting & Online Gambling: What's Legal in 2026?

 What forms of online gambling are legal in Utah?

 No traditional form of online gambling is legal in Utah.
-However, sweepstakes casinos (which use a "no purchase necessary" model) and social sportsbooks like Fliff are generally available to Utah residents.
 Daily Fantasy Sports platforms also operate in the state, though in a legal gray area.
 Prediction market apps like Kalshi are accessible but are currently involved in litigation with Utah officials over their legal status in the state.

 Are Daily Fantasy Sports (DFS) apps legal in Utah?

 DFS apps operate in a legal gray area in Utah.
 The state has not passed legislation explicitly banning or legalizing DFS.
 Operators argue their contests are skill-based and therefore fall outside Utah's gambling definition.
 All major platforms, including DraftKings DFS, FanDuel, PrizePicks, and Underdog Fantasy, currently accept Utah players.
-However, Utah's HB 243, advanced in 2026, targets proposition-style betting formats used by Pick'em apps, which could affect some DFS products.
-There are no state-level consumer protections for DFS players in Utah.
-Players must be at least 18 years old to participate.
+However, Utah's HB 243, passed in 2026, targets proposition-style betting formats used by Pick'em apps, which could affect some DFS products.

 What are prediction markets, and are they legal in Utah?